The following resources & recommendations are personally vetted by our leadership team and align with our values.

 - WordPress – My site is hosted on WordPress.
 WordPress is great for SEO and has a multitude of free options for website templates and plugins to meet your needs.

-*All opinions below are our founder’s and based off her personal experiences.
+*All opinions above are our founder’s and based off her personal experiences.